ansiblejunky/python-kickstarter/README.md

 # python-modules
-Best practices on various common Python modules
+Best practices on common and useful Python modules